Relapse Prevention Therapy in Pennsylvania

-Art and music therapy are experiential therapies that involve hands-on activities to help you make sense of unhappy experiences and express difficult emotions.
-Both of these therapies involve making, viewing and talking about art or music.
-Art and music therapy help improve self-awareness, self-esteem and communication skills.
+- Art or Music Therapy: Art and music therapy are experiential therapies that involve hands-on activities to help you make sense of unhappy experiences and express difficult emotions.
+Both of these therapies involve making, viewing, and talking about art or music.
+Art and music therapy help improve self-awareness, self-esteem, and communication skills.
 They reduce stress and ease feelings of guilt and shame.

-Yoga is known to be effective for reducing stress, improving self-awareness and increasing mindfulness.
+- Yoga: Yoga is known to be effective for reducing stress, improving self-awareness, and increasing mindfulness.
 Regular yoga practice helps you evaluate your state of mind, and it relieves feelings of anxiety and depression.
-It promotes physical and mental strength, endurance and flexibility and fosters emotional healing.
+It promotes physical and mental strength, endurance and flexibility, and fosters emotional healing.

-Biofeedback therapy helps you learn to reduce your body’s stress on the spot.
-Stress makes it difficult to make good decisions and leads to negative emotions, irritability and unhealthy coping behaviors.
+- Biofeedback: Biofeedback therapy helps you learn to reduce your body’s stress on the spot.
+Stress makes it difficult to make good decisions and leads to negative emotions, irritability, and unhealthy coping behaviors.
 During biofeedback therapy, sensors attached to your body record the body’s stress response and display the body’s functions on a monitor.
-As you practice stress-reduction techniques like deep breathing, progressive relaxation and visualization, you watch your heart rate, blood pressure, body temperature and other stress markers improve on the monitor.
+As you practice stress-reduction techniques like deep breathing, progressive relaxation, and visualization, you watch your heart rate, blood pressure, body temperature, and other stress markers improve on the monitor.
 This valuable therapy helps you reduce acute stress and learn to better respond to stressors.